TheRacetrack/racetrack/docs/development/developing-plugins.md

 It returns a dictionary, where a key is a job type name with version (e.g. `python3:1.0.2`) and the value is a **Job Type Definition** object.

-**Job Type Definition** is a dictionary that has the following keys:
+**Job Type Definition** describes the details of the job images used by the job.
-- `images` - list of **Job Image Definition** objects, defining job images used by job.
+It's a dictionary that has the key `images`, which is a list of **Job Image Definition** objects.
-If the job is composed of just one container, it should only contain the one element.
+If the job consists of a single container, the list will contain only one element.

-**Job Image Definition** is another dictionary that has the following keys:
+**Job Image Definition** is a dictionary with the following properties:

-- `dockerfile_path` (**string**) - a relative path to the image Dockerfile
+- `dockerfile_path` (**string**) - a relative path to the Dockerfile
-- `source` (**string enum**) - either `"jobtype"` or `"job"` depending on the location of the expected Dockerfile.
-If it's provided by a job type plugin, choose `"jobtype"`.
-If it's provided by the Job itself, pick `"job"`.
+- `source` (**string enum**) -
+  it's either `"jobtype"` or `"job"`, depending on the location of the expected Dockerfile.

+  - Choose `"jobtype"`, if a Dockerfile is provided by a job type plugin, in a ZIP bundle.
+  - Choose `"job"`, if a Dockerfile will be provided by the Job itself, taken from the Job's repository.

 - `template` (**boolean**) - whether Dockerfile is a template and contains variables to evaluate.

-For instance, if a job type needs just one container, `job_types` may return the following object with a reference path to a Dockerfile template:
+For instance, if a job type needs just one container, `job_types` may return the following object with a path pointing to a Dockerfile template:
 ```python
 class Plugin:
     def job_types(self) -> dict[str, dict]: